xwiz/stamplay-selfkickstarter/README.md

 Here are a few ideas for further improvement :

-* add social login like Google to enrich user's identity
+* Add social login like Google or Twitter to enrich user's identity
-* if the cart contains more occurencies of a meal, group them
-* let users to comment on the restaurants
+* Add possibility to comment your project form logged User
 * _Your idea here… ?_

 Again, for any questions drop an email to [giuliano.iacobelli@stamplay.com](mailto:giuliano.iacobelli@stamplay.com) :)